 - 1. Pre-requisites for admission to the Degree Course in Computer Engineering, as specified in subsequent paragraphs, regard the following three aspects: - a) qualification held; - b) knowledge acquired (curricular requirements); - c) personal background. - 2.
-The Information Engineering Teaching Council will set up a dedicated commission to evaluate candidates' suitability for enrolment, assessing curricular requirements and personal background in instances where a mandatory verification cannot be carried out, as illustrated in the subsequent paragraphs. - 3.
 Students who ask to switch or transfer to the Degree Course in Computer Engineering, from other University of Pavia second-cycle degree courses, or from other universities, are subject to the same entry criteria as candidates who enrol.